devchallenges-io/curriculum/introduction/projects/2-javascript.md

 ---
 seo:
-  title: "JavaScript Projects Guide: Build Your First App in 2025"
+  title: "JavaScript Projects to Build Your Portfolio in 2025"
   description: "Master JavaScript through hands-on projects in 2025.
-Learn essential concepts, build practical applications, and prepare for emerging trends in web development."
+Learn and practice essential concepts, build practical applications, and prepare for emerging trends in web development."
 faqs:
   - What are the essential tools needed for JavaScript development?
   - To begin your JavaScript projects, you'll need a reliable code editor such as VS Code, along with a web browser for testing.
 These tools provide the necessary environment to write, debug, and run your JavaScript code effectively.